nhuphuc1602/elfie_technical_assignment/README.md

 1. **Test Case 3:** Verify that the user is able to add a macro with Macro Wizard (add Triggers and Actions without Constraints)
 2. **Test Case 4:** Verify that the user is able to delete a macro in Macros Tab

-You can see more details about these test cases in testcase/Elfie test.docx
+You can see more details about these test cases in testcase/test_case.txt or pdf

 ---